JanetYin/ttt/readme.md

 There are only 4 terms of type `Bool → Bool` if we only consider behaviour, but there are infinitely many up to equality.

-If two terms have different behaviour, can they be still equal?
+Question: if two terms have different behaviour, can they be still equal?
+Answer: no.

-Why are terms which have the same behaviour different?
+Question: why are terms which have the same behaviour different?
 Can't we make behaviour and equality coincide?
+Answer: for `Bool`, we could do this by adding the rule

+ * if `t[x↦true] = t'[x↦true]` and `t[x↦false] = t'[x↦false]` then `t = t'`.

+But this wouldn't be very efficient.
+If we wanted to check two terms `t`, `t'` each containing `n` `Bool`-variables, then we would need to check `2ⁿ` cases when deciding `t = t'`.

+If we added the same kind of rules for `ℕ` (see below), we would need to check infinitely many equalities.
+Hence, equality checking for terms would become undecidable.

 ## Natural numbers: `ℕ`